-B 8 In the Source Manager, click New.
-In the Create Click OK, then click Yes in the confirmation Source dialog box, click the Type of Source dialog box to update the source information. drop-down list, and then click Web site.
-In the Source Manager click Close.
-4 Fill in the source information as follows (some 9 In the document, in the first paragraph under the fields will be left blank and you may have to click heading Communications, position the insertion the Show All Bibliography Fields check box to point after the phrase voice-over-Internet see fields you need): protocol and type , a service that converts your voice into a digital signal that can be Corporate Author: Federal Communications carried on the Internet, Commission 10 With the insertion point positioned at the end of Name of Web Page: Voice-Over-Internet the text you typed in step 9, on the References Protocol tab, in the Citations & Bibliography group, URL: http://transition.fcc.gov/voip/ click the Style drop-down arrow and click MLA Seventh Edition, if necessary, then click the 5 Click OK to add the new source to the Source Insert Citation button 🕀, and click Federal Manager.
-Communications Commission.
-6 In the Source Manager, under Current List, click Press CTRL + END to move the insertion point to the source you just added, and then click Edit. the end of the document, press CTRL + ENTER to 7 start a new page; then, on the References tab, In the Edit Source dialog box, enter the following information: in the Citations & Bibliography group, click the Bibliography button 🛍 and click References to Year: 2012 insert a list of sources used in the document.
-Month: August Save the changes to W33Try_xx, and leave it Day: 8 open to use in the next Try It.
-Year Accessed: 2015 Month Accessed: December Dav Accessed: 3
+- 8 Click OK, then click Yes in the confirmation dialog box to update the source information.
+In the Source Manager click Close. - In the document, in the first paragraph under the heading Communications, position the insertion point after the phrase voice-over-Internet protocol and type, a service that converts your voice into a digital signal that can be carried on the Internet, - With the insertion point positioned at the end of the text you typed in step 9, on the References tab, in the Citations & Bibliography group, click the Style drop-down arrow and click MLA Seventh Edition, if necessary, then click the Insert Citation button , and click Federal Communications Commission. - Press THE FIND to move the insertion point to the end of the document, press THE TO start a new page; then, on the References tab, in the Citations & Bibliography group, click the Bibliography button and click References to insert a list of sources used in the document. - Save the changes to W33Try_xx, and leave it open to use in the next Try It.